Topic: Employee Recognition

 Peer-to-peer recognition helps build a strong workplace community where people feel seen, valued, and appreciated.

-When employees are empowered to recognise their coworkers for accomplishments big and small, it allows peers to connect across the organisation.
+When employees are empowered to recognize their coworkers for accomplishments big and small, it allows peers to connect across the organization.
 Plus, team members often notice the day-to-day efforts of their coworkers that managers might not have the opportunity to see.

 Our research shows there is a 26% increase in engagement scores when employees give recognition to each other.